 And that’s why Brunpro is awesome

 I’m using Bunpro for a couple of weeks now and it’s just great to cram in a little grammar study here and there.
 The SRS system intervals are a little too tight for my taste.
-Meaning that you really have to answer an item right a couple of times until you won’t see it for 2/4 days.
+You really have to answer an item right a couple of times until you won’t see it for 2/4 days.
 Maybe it’s more practical this way for grammar but otherwise, I would prefer the more stretched out SRS intervals you’re used to by WaniKani.
 If I’m correct a feature to adjust the times to your own liking is already in the making.

 There are weeks where I would never have the calm to just sit down and study a little grammar with a textbook.
 But Bunpro is different.
 You can just pick it up go through your study queue and be done with it.
 Wherever you are.
 You don’t have to memorize where you left off or read walls of text.
 Just go through your study queue and whenever you feel like it, you can add some more grammar points to study.

 On a textbook note: I just received とびら, a textbook for intermediate students, in the mail.
 Its sort of the logical continuation from Genki but I read that it’s a pretty big step up in difficulty.
-I just had a little glimpse inside and the whole structure already looks a lot like Genki (which is great because its an awesome textbook).
+I just had a little glimpse inside and the whole structure already looks a lot like Genki (which is great because it’s an awesome textbook).
 But more about Tobira with another post when I had the time properly work with it.

 Let me know your thoughts about Bunpro.
 Are you already using it or did you just start?